top of page

 Studies show concerns about care provided by non-physicians

-The landmark study “Targeting Value-based Care with Physician-led Care Teams” published in the Journal of the Mississippi State Medical Association (2022) showed that having an NP or PA for primary care (PCP) resulted in:
+The landmark study “Targeting Value-based Care with Physician-led Care Teams” published in the Journal of the Mississippi State Medical Association (2022) showed that having an NP or PA-led primary care was associated with:

 • Decreased quality - Physicians performed better than NPs/PAs in 9 out of 10 quality measures

-• Increased cost - totaling $10.3 M per year for the organization
+• Increased cost - totaling $10.3 M per year for the accountable care organization

-• Increased ER visits - even though NP/PA patients were younger and healthier.
-Further, NP/PA patients were more likely to go to the ER than patients without ANY PCP.
+• Increased ER visits, even though NP/PA patients were younger and healthier.
+Further, NP/PA patients were more likely to go to the ER than patients without any PCP at all

-While physicians are being urged to “choose wisely," research raises concerns about nonphysician practitioners' overuse of health care resources, with studies showing that NPs/PAs:
+While physicians are being urged to “choose wisely," research raises concerns about nonphysician practitioner overuse of health care resources, with studies showing that NPs/PAs:

-Both 30-day mortality rate and mortality rate after complications (failure-to-rescue) were lower when anesthesiologists directed anesthesia care. https://pubmed.ncbi.nlm.nih.gov/10861159/
+Lower 30 day mortality rate and mortality rate after complications (failure-to-rescue) were lower when anesthesiologists directed anesthesia care (Silber, 2000)

 bottom of page